Exercise helping depression

 Any physical activity that gets you off the couch or out of bed can significantly help with improving mood and mental health.
 If committing to a strenuous activity seems too overwhelming then work towards adding small amounts of physical activity throughout the day.

+For example you could opt for taking the stairs rather than the elevator or park slightly further away from destinations so you increase the amount you are walking.
 Doing 30 minutes of exercise three to five days per week may cause significant improvements in depression or anxiety symptoms, but even lesser amounts of physical activity such as 10 minutes may make a difference.
 The highest benefits to mental health from exercise come from sticking to it long term and creating exercise habitat and routine so it is important to find physical activities that you enjoy and will stick with.

 References